 Did you know there is a whole diet built around eating oatmeal?
 I am not advocating that you eat oats all day (well you can if you want to!) but they are definitely a great addition to your diet, and this is why:

-- Oats are full of fibre and for this reason are very filling and keep you full for a long time – it does this by slowing down the emptying of the stomach and increasing production of the satiety hormone PYY.
+- Oats are full of fiber and for this reason are very filling and keep you full for a long time – it does this by slowing down the emptying of the stomach and increasing production of the satiety hormone PYY.

 - Oats are high in protein and protein is an important part of your diet as discussed in point 1 about chicken